 According to Instagram, search results are influenced by popularity and your account activity.
 This can make it tricky to drill down into a topic, since the algorithm is influencing what you see.

 You can use filters to limit search results to places, accounts, or hashtags, but you’re limited to the search term you use.
 For instance, searching “cats” and filtering by location only lets you see nearby places with the word “cat” in their name.

 Enter your keyword, then use the filters on the results page to limit your search by Top, Latest, People, Photos, or Videos.

 For example, searching for a business name and filtering results by people is a great way to find out who works there.
-Twitter search also supports Boolean operators (more on these below) so you can refine your search by location, tweet content, date and more.
+Twitter advanced search also supports Boolean operators (more on these below) so you can refine your search by location, tweet content, date and more.

 LinkedIn has sophisticated advanced search options built into the platform.
 Start by entering your query in the search bar.
 Then refine the results by clicking “All Filters.”
 You can limit results by location, employer, language, school, and more.